Internet Research Services and Solutions

 The word “research” covers a wide range of activities.
 Looking things up (on the Internet) is the operative verb here.
 When a subject is selected, and an attempt to actively acquire knowledge for the aim of advancing understanding is done, it’s considered an investigation.

-In contrast to commercial and library research, Internet research develops a profound concern for quality, controlling the quantity of knowledge and avoiding unintentional bias in the collection of information.
-Internet research takes place in a less developed information ecosystem, with less advanced search capabilities and a lack of effort in organising material.
+In contrast to commercial and library research, web and Internet research services develop a profound concern for quality, controlling the quantity of knowledge, and avoiding unintentional bias in collecting information.
+Internet research occurs in a less developed information ecosystem, with less advanced search capabilities and less effort in organizing material.

 Outreach Services